 - If an employee develops COVID-19 infection or has a positive test, businesses and other organizations must take additional precautions to stop the virus from spreading further.

-- Adjust work assignments to ensure employees can stay 6 feet from each other throughout their shifts.
+- Adjust work assignments to ensure employees can stay at least 6 feet from each other throughout their shifts.

 - Establish procedures to prevent crowding at entrances among persons waiting for food or tables.

 - Consider the use of sidewalk decals or other visual cues to encourage customers to stay at least 6 feet apart and at least 6 feet from seated diners.

 - Indoor dining parties must be limited in size to 6 people or fewer.

 - Outdoor dining parties must be limited to 10 people or fewer.

 - Groups of up to 6 customers may be seated together at an indoor bar.
 They must be physically distanced at least 6 feet from any other group.

 - Customers should remain seated and may not stand and congregate while in the restaurant.

 - Alcohol may only be served when also ordering food.